The following is a timeline of major events for queer people. This timeline is a living document, as I will be updating it as my own knowledge grows.

 - Circa 1049-1051; The Liber Gomorrihianus: Peter Damian, a Roman Catholic priest, publishes the Liber Gomorrihianus, condemning acts of sodomy (i.e. homosexuality), especially among clergy members.

-- Forty Panamanian men are killed by Vasco Núñez de Balboa: Native men who dress as women and engage in sexual behavior with other men are brutally murdered by Balboa’s vicious mastiffs.
+- October 5; Forty Panamanian queer men are murdered by Vasco Núñez de Balboa: Native men who dress as women and engage in sexual behavior with other men are brutally ripped to pieces by Balboa’s mastiffs.

 - September; Bylaws for the Urning Union: Homosexual activist Karl Heinrich Ulrichs drafts a premature gay liberationist manifesto–“Bylaws for the Urning [homosexual] Union” with the goals of founding an Urning literature and pushing the publication of that literature.

-- April 30; Oscar Wilde Testifies at His First Trial: Wilde defends “the love that dare not speak its name” during the first of three trials he would undergo for having relationships with other men.
+- April 30; Oscar Wilde testifies at his first trial: Wilde defends “the love that dare not speak its name” during the first of three trials he would undergo for having sexual relationships with other men.

 - November 11; The Mattachine Society is founded: Originally using the name Society of Fools, one of the earliest gay rights organization within the United States holds its first meeting.